CCEG1.

 We never turned a dog away and were there to help people with the not so easy to train or not the most sociable around other dogs which I believe is what the starter classes are all about.

-Even during Covid when the rule of 6 was in place the club was very busy with Puppy and Beginners classes due to many people getting ‘lock down’ puppies and dogs, Intermediate and Advance classes also had numbers equaling normal times.
+Even during Covid when the rule of 6 was in place the club was very busy with Puppy and Beginners classes due to many people getting ‘lock down’ puppies and dogs, Intermediate and Advance classes also had numbers equalling normal times.
 We coped with the extra need for more classes by starting earlier and stopping a bit later.
-The worse part for me was the number of emails to attend to each day to book the spaces available but weekends were a dream.
+The worse part for me was attending to the number of emails each day to book the spaces available but weekends were a dream taking classes.

 We received compliments from those working/owners in/of Nursing Homes, the NHS, and Childcare Nursery’s on how well we were running classes during this time.